Inter without a win in 4 league games after draw with Lazio

 DYBALA’S BACK

-Paulo Dybala broke his goal drought by scoring two goals to help Juventus keep up the pressure on Napoli at the top of Serie A.
+Paulo Dybala broke his goal drought by scoring two goals to help Juventus keep up the pressure on Napoli at the top of Serie A by beating Hellas Verona 3-1.

 Dybala hadn’t scored in the league since Nov.
 19 but he restored Juve’s lead in the 72nd and doubled his tally five minutes later.